 Feeding, Nutrition and Grooming Schedule, Why we feed Life's Abundance Pet Food Products and more.....

 Dog food diets are constantly changing.
 We all know there are many good diets and treats out there and many more bad ones!
 We feed Life's Abundance so we can provide superior, balanced nutrition for our German Shepherd family to help them live happier, healthier, longer lives and we couldn't be happier with Life's Abundance.
 No more Artificial Colors, Propylene Glycol (a petroleum based product that helps preserve foods and keeps treats soft), unknown byproducts or unknown time that the food is sitting in warehouses losing valuable nutrients.
-Life's Abundance products are made in small quantity with high quality ingredients, drop shipped directly to the end user, not sitting in warehouses and if you order from our website we will provide ALL of the products at our cost simply by you setting up a FREE account and auto ship.
+Life's Abundance products are made in small quantity with high quality ingredients, drop shipped directly to the end user, not sitting in warehouses and if you order from our website we will provide ALL of the products at our cost simply by you setting up a FREE account and auto ship for you.
 You can change, postpone or cancel your autoship at anytime too!
 Although it is a little bit more expensive, you get a 40# Adult bag in comparison to most companies 30#'s so the cost is actually less per pound when compared to most other diets and the nutritional benefits are hands down better.

 Here's the difference we have seen with Life's Abundance: 1) Healthier Coats 2) Eating smaller portions - saving $$$$ Our adult dogs eat 4 cups per day as opposed to 6 cups per day of our previous food.
 So although at first Life's Abundance appears more expensive it's actually less expensive per meal.
 We have done the math!
 3) Smaller Poops - means better absorption of the nutrients and less fillers 4) Less smelly poops!
 Wow!
-This is my favorite benefit.
+This is one of my favorite benefits.
 5) Although the package says no more than 10% added moisture the actual added moisture is only 4% 6) Life's Abundance is NOT one of the Dog Foods being Investigated by the FDA for potentially causing HEART DISEASE!

 WE HAVE INCLUDED A VIDEO LINK AT THE TOP OF THIS PAGE TO SHARE WITH YOU WHY WE FEED LIFE'S ABUNDANCE PRODUCTS.
 BE SURE TO TAKE A LOOK AT IT WHEN YOU HAVE TIME.

-DIET: Did you know Hip & Elbow Dysplasia can be caused by feeding a poor diet?
+DIET Did you know Hip & Elbow Dysplasia can be caused by feeding a poor diet?
 Only 20% of Hip Dysplasia is from Genetics.
 The other causes are environmental!
 FEED A QUALITY FOOD to your German Shepherd!
 For more info on Hip Dysplasia and causes, refer to the "Hip Dysplasia" & "Life Saving Info" page under the "Health Risks" tab above.